 1 – Hostel

-These days Eli Roth is the subject of a lot of criticism and scorn in horror circles.
-Much of that criticism is probably warranted.
-His latest offerings – Green Inferno, Knock, Knock, and Death Wish – have received tepid responses from critics and fans alike.
+Horror fans seem to either love or hate Eli Roth.
+Some of that criticism may be probably warranted.
+Recently, critics have turned their noses up to Roth’s last few movies including Green Inferno, Knock, Knock, and Death Wish.
 It’s almost hard to remember that Roth turned a lot of heads with Hostel.
-In addition to scoring a modest box office take on a small budget, Hostel helped solidify and mainstream the ‘torture porn’ subgenre.
-Roth’s story of American students falling victim to a ‘tourist murder industry’ in Eastern Europe may be a little xenophobic but its lingering grotesque imagery still has the power to shock.
+In addition to scoring a modest box office take on a small budget, Hostel made ‘Torture Porn‘ mainstream.
+Roth’s story of an Eastern European ‘tourist murder industry” preying upon American tourists is more than a little xenophobic.
+Nonetheless, its lingering grotesque imagery still has the power to shock.
 Hostel will certainly have you booking a hotel on TripAdvisor the next time you’re travelling.